oresat/system-controller/README.md

 ## Contents

+datasheets - datasheets for components used

+docs - documentation

 eagle - contains Schematic and PCB layout for the System Controller

 firmware - contains firmware for the System Controller and tools for compiling/debugging